revatig17/mumbai-transit-hedonic-model/README.md

 Residual standard error: 0.2882 on 2650 degrees of freedom Multiple R-squared:  0.8196,	Adjusted R-squared:  0.8192
 F-statistic:  2408 on 5 and 2650 DF,  p-value: < 2.2e-16

+## Understanding the Results:

+This study looks at how housing prices in Mumbai change based on size, layout, condition, and—most importantly—how close the property is to a mass transit hub (like the Metro).

+Our model explains **81.92%** of the variation in housing prices using just five basic factors.
+Here is the real-world breakdown of our findings:

+* **Distance_to_Metro ($\beta_5 = -0.03314$):** For every additional kilometer a house is located away from a Metro station, its market value drops by exactly **3.31%**.
+This proves that people are highly willing to pay a premium amount to live close to public transport mode to save on daily commuting time and costs.
+* **No. of Bedrooms ($\beta_2 = 0.3389$):** Keeping the exact square footage of a house identical, adding an extra bedroom (e.g., designing a compact 2-BHK instead of a large 1-BHK) increases the property value by **33.89%**.
+This highlights a severe demand in Mumbai for smart, divided, and highly functional living spaces.
+* **New/Resale ($\beta_3 = 0.09734$):** Brand-new properties command a **9.73%** price premium compared to older resale units.
+* **Amenities_Score ($\beta_4 = -0.001746$):** Interestingly, extra building facilities (like a gym or clubhouse) do not have a statistically significant impact on price once location and size are locked in.
+This suggests that in Mumbai, **location and space utility matter far more than luxury add-ons.**

+---

+## Policy Implications:

+The proof that a Metro station creates a **3.31% property value premium per kilometer** shifts the governance conversation from how the city *spends* money on transport to how it can *earn* money back to build more infrastructure.

+### 1. Inclusionary Zoning & Structural Density Bonuses
+Given that the MCGM already utilizes a 1% Metro Cess on stamp duty, policy must pivot toward structural land-use reforms.
+Our model identifies a massive 33.89% price premium for layout density (extra bedrooms).
+The city planning authority should grant private developers an "FSI Density Bonus" within a 1.5 km transit buffer on the strict condition that 20% of the augmented built-up area is designated for compact, affordable housing.
+This utilizes market incentives to generate diverse housing stock without draining public budgets.

+### 2. Implementing Parking Maximums & "Unbundled" Housing Costs
+The econometric results revealed that the consolidated `Amenity_Score` was statistically insignificant ($p = 0.321$) once transport distance and apartment layout were locked in.
+This strongly suggests that consumer demand and baseline land values along transit corridors are driven entirely by transit connectivity and core spatial utility—not by traditional car-centric structural luxury add-ons.
+Despite this market reality, current building codes (DCR , NBCs) heavily mandate mandatory car parking minimums, forcing developers to tie expensive multi-level parking slots directly to housing purchases.
+The city planning authority should pivot to:
+* **Enforcing Parking Maximums:** Cap the number of parking slots allowed for new residential projects built within a 1 km radius of active Metro corridors.
+* **Legally Mandating Unbundled Parking:** Suggest strict policy mandates to real estate developers to decouple the cost of an apartment unit from the cost of a parking space.

+* **The Policy Benefit:** This removes a major hidden financial amount for transit-reliant residents who do not own cars, while simultaneously lowering overall structural construction costs.
+Developers can instead repurpose that premium structural space to supply more high-density livable units, directly supporting a pedestrian-first, transit-oriented urban core.